MicrosoftDocs/visualstudio-docs/docs/extensibility/ux-guidelines/per-monitor-awareness-extenders.md

 - Validate your extension works correctly across a set of common scenarios (See **Testing your extensions for PMA issues**)

-- If you find issues, you’ll need to add the new PMA nugget package, diagnose, and fix issues using the strategies & recommendations discussed in this document
+- If you find issues, you can use the strategies/recommendations discussed in this document to diagnose and fix those issues.
+You’ll also need to add the new [Microsoft.VisualStudio.DpiAwareness](https://www.nuget.org/packages/Microsoft.VisualStudio.DpiAwareness/) NuGet package to your project to accessed the required APIs.

 ## Enabling PMA
 To enable PMA in Visual Studio, the following requirements need to be met: